← Field Notes

 The old game was volume.
 The new game is coherence.

 The right number of reviews is the number that makes a homeowner stop looking.
-For most roofing companies, that is closer than they think, and further from a scoreboard than they were told.
+That number is closer than you think, and further from a scoreboard than you were told.

 Own Your Market